Pialba: Geography

 Pialba is a located 294 km north of Brisbane on the southern shore of Hervey Bay.
 It is the central business district of the town of Hervey Bay.

 History

 The area was originally known as Point Vernon, until a town was surveyed and named Polson.
 On 19 March 1931 the town name was changed to Pialba, reflecting the long existing use of that name.

+The Pialba Shire Council existed from 1905 to 1917.